Anti-spam protection in EOP

 No action

 ¹ EOP uses its own mail flow delivery agent to route messages to the Junk Email folder instead of using the junk email rule in the mailbox.
-The Enabled parameter on the Set-MailboxJunkEmailConfiguration cmdlet in Exchange Online PowerShell has effect on mail flow in cloud mailboxes.
+The Enabled parameter on the Set-MailboxJunkEmailConfiguration cmdlet in Exchange Online PowerShell has no effect on mail flow in cloud mailboxes.
 For more information, see Configure junk email settings on Exchange Online mailboxes.

 ² For High confidence phishing, the Move message to Junk Email folder action is effectively deprecated.
 Although you might be able to select the Move message to Junk Email folder action, high confidence phishing messages are always quarantined (equivalent to selecting Quarantine message).